Family Law

 Financial contributions and daily care routines

 Leaving the marital home too early makes your position weaker.
 Children need stability, and courts know this.
-Moving out without talking to a lawyer might look like abandonment.
+Moving out without talking to a lawyer might look like abandonment, potentially leading to a "dad by default" situation where you have limited rights.

 Speaking negatively about your child's mother, in person, online, or to your children, hurts your case a lot.
 Courts prefer parents who work together and show respect.